 Once a month, Catholic residents of area nursing homes and senior high-rise facilities are invited to Mass or a communion service in their facility.
 Volunteers from Lumen Christi escort residents to the chapel, visit with them, pray the rosary, and offer care and assistance during the Mass or Communion service.
 Then, once a week for the rest of the month, specially trained Eucharistic Ministers bring Communion to individuals in their rooms.

 Call in or email your prayer requests daily and members of our Lumen Christi prayer line will hold you and your intentions in their own regular prayers.
 Please let us know how specific we should be in the request we pass on to our Prayer Team Volunteers, and please communicate requests for you or your immediate family only to preserve the confidentiality of our parishioners.
 You can call 651-698-5581 or email the prayer line to share your requests.

 Prayer Shawl Ministry

 Shawls have been made for centuries, universal and embracing, symbolic of an unconditionally loving God.
-Our mission is to provide hope, comfort and healing to those who most need a reminder of God’s love for them through the work of our hands and the prayers in our hearts.
+Our mission is to provide tangible reminders of hope, comfort and healing to those who most need a concrete example of God’s embrace.

 Pastoral Care Resources